Mainly Hot, Humid Weather Forecast, Rain At Isolated Places - UrduPoint

 Mainly Hot, Humid Weather Forecast, Rain At Isolated Places

-Pakistan Meteorological Department Monday forecast mainly hot and humid weather in most parts of the country during next 24 hours
+Pakistan Meteorological Department Wednesday forecast mainly hot and humid weather in most southern parts of the country during next 24 hours

-ISLAMABAD, (UrduPoint / Pakistan Point News - 6th Jul, 2020 ) :Pakistan Meteorological Department Monday forecast mainly hot and humid weather in most parts of the country during next 24 hours.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 8th Jul, 2020 ) :Pakistan Meteorological Department Wednesday forecast mainly hot and humid weather in most southern parts of the country during next 24 hours.

-However, rain/wind-thundershowers is expected in upper Khyber Pakhtunkhwa, Eastern/southern Punjab, Northeastern Balochistan, Sindh, Kashmir and Gilgit Baltistan during evening/night.
+However, Rain/wind-thundershowers is expected in Upper Punjab, Khyber Pakhtunkhwa, Islamabad, Kashmir and Gilgit-Baltistan.

-Seasonal Low lies over northeast Balochistan.
-Moist Monsoon currents are penetrating northeastern and southern parts of the country.
-Weak westerly wave is also affecting upper parts of the country.
+A low pressure area is present near coastal areas of Sindh and Balochistan.
+Weak monsoon currents are penetrating northeastern parts of the country.

-During past 24 hour, Rain/wind-thundershower occurred in Upper Khyber Pakhtunkhwa, Gilgit Baltistan, Kashmir and Karachi along with Sindh.
+During past 24 hour, Rain/wind-thundershower occurred in Karachi, Upper Punjab, Khyber Pakhtunkhwa and Islamabad.

 Weather remained hot & humid in other parts of the country.